Anodising

 Hard anodising

 Particularly hard and durable surfaces can be achieved by hard anodising (also called hard anodising).
-In contrast to normal anodising, hard anodising involves working with very high currents and temperatures around freezing point.
+Hard anodizing involves working with very high currents and temperatures around freezing point.
 As a result, Vickers hardness values of up to 550 HV can be achieved.
-To further improve the sliding properties, hard anodised parts can be impregnated with PTFE.

 Ematal anodising

 Ematal anodised aluminium parts have a wear-resistant, slippery and almost non-porous surface.
-Ematal is used when friction is to be minimized by mechanical contact (e.g. in plain bearings), by a flowing medium (e.g. valve bodies and nozzles for gases or liquids) or a combination of these (in pneumatics and hydraulics).
+Ematal is used when friction caused by mechanical contact (e.g. in plain bearings), by a flowing medium (e.g. in valve housings) or a combination of these (in pneumatics and hydraulics) is to be minimized.

 Bilatal anodising